 No Concrete counterweights - For the same reason as the glass.

 No screen - instead a simple interface allows selection of washes, and where a screen is needed smart connectivity enables on mobile device control.

 Exposed construction - Clear bolt heads and split lines allow easy access to remove components for recycling, but also repairs.

 A research project investigating recycling, the realities of today's processes, what are the current innovations and future.

 A reasearch spanning 6 months involving numerous facility visits, paper and legisaltiaosn reviews, interviews with recyclers, engineers, designers, producers and stake holders.

 The overall project highlighted the innefficiencies of current systems and raised the overall question of whether objects can relevant if they do not address sustainability.

 The research is formulated into a scrapbook, visual and written essays and and theories applied to my own practise, most notably for the design of Washing Machine 01 - which directly applied findings to an object outcome.

 Plywood School Chair

-A chair based around reintroducing natural, warmer materials into schools where seating furniture has become more plastic.
-This materiality and chunkier form with a hidden construction is intended to contribute to a calmer, relaxing school environment.
+A chair based around reintroducing natural materials into schools where seating furniture has become dominated by plastic and steel.

 The stackable design is made up of components which nest efficiently on the veneers pre-forming, saving waste.